AdamHoward99/Final-Element-Unity-Game/README.md

 <h1 align="center">Final Element</h1>
 <p align="center">This application is a Unity 3D multiplayer fighting game demo which features similar gameplay mechanics to the popular fighting series Super Smash Bros.
 The game consists of 4 maps to battle it out on as well as powerups which can give you an edge on your opponent.
 The game is playable on the Windows OS.
+This repository only contains the application exe, no code will be featured.
 </p>

 ## Screenshots